aditya-azad/destined/README.md

 **todo**
 - Use local fonts instead of google
 - Setting passed date on todo forwards to next year unless specified
+- Optimise build
+- Have repeat todo functionality
+- Sync with online services

 ## What is this?